 This is why we recommend holding property in a land trust.
 Trusts take the ownership of assets out of your name and bequeath them to a trustee to act on your behalf.
-This set up protects your prized assets from lawsuits and liens.
+This setup protects your prized assets from lawsuits and liens.

+Can a lien be placed on a trust?
 A lien filed against the beneficiary of the trust (you) cannot be attached to the property.
 After all, the title is not held in your name.

 I’ve been saying the same thing for years – put each property into a separate land trust and set up an LLC to be the sole beneficiary of the trust.
 This way, the properties are insulated against each other and you reduce your exposure to only one property should it be liened.